 - Infrastructure: Huge reinforced concrete bunkers, underground tunnels.

-- Access: Some parts are accessible to the public on guided tours, but other areas are closed.
+- Access: Some parts are accessible to the public as part of guided tours, but other areas are closed.

 5: The Old Abbey of Landévennec

-A Religious Vestige The ancient abbey of Landévennec is a monastic site founded in the 5th century and abandoned several times during its history.
+A Religious Relic: The former Landévennec Abbey is a monastic site founded in the 5th century and abandoned several times throughout its history.
 Today, the ruins of this abbey attract urban explorers curious to discover its rich past.

 Site Features